Quick Introduction to HTML

 is a plain text file

-Can be edited with any text editor, such as Notepad on Windows, Alpha on the MacOS, or vi on unix.
+Editable with any text editor, such as Notepad++ on Windows, Atom on the MacOS, or vi on unix.

 -